mendersoftware/mender-docs/01.Get-started/04.Deploy-a-docker-compose-update/docs.md

 The `--image` argument now has two images listed.
 This instructs the tool to create a delta to update form the previous to the new version.

-The `--depends`  argument sets a [versioning constraints](../../09.Software-versioning/docs.md#application-updates-update-modules).
+The `--depends`  argument sets a [versioning constraints](../../06.Artifact-creation/09.Software-versioning/docs.md#application-updates-update-modules).
-This ensures that the new artifact can only be installed on top of a specific version running on the device.
+This ensures that the new Artifact can only be installed on top of a specific version running on the device.
 This is a requirement for delta updates as they can only be applied to a specific base version.

 The `--deep-delta` flag enables the delta feature of comparing individual layers of the composition and calculating delta between the each.
 This gives a better compression ratio and is recommended as the default delta.

-Upload the artifact to Hosted Mender and deploy it to the device.
+Upload the Artifact to Hosted Mender and deploy it to the device.

-Once complete open the Remote terminal from the Hosted Mender UI and run the following:
+#### Verify the update on the device

+!
+In this chapter the commands are executed on the device using the [Remote terminal](../../09.Add-ons/50.Remote-Terminal/docs.md)

 ```bash
 docker ps